Cancer Center Research Programs

-The University of Utah's Huntsman Cancer Institute is a National Cancer Institute-Designated Cancer Center.
-The Cancer Center Support Grant (CCSG) provides funding for cancer research performed by more than 135 members of our Cancer Center.
-The purpose of this grant is to promote scientific excellence through coordinated, broad-based transdisciplinary programs and to support state-of-the-art shared research resources.
+The Huntsman Cancer Institute at the University of Utah (HCI) is a National Cancer Institute-Designated Cancer Center.
+The Cancer Center Support Grant (CCSG) provides funding for four research programs, each focused on a specialized aspect of basic, translational, and clinical cancer research performed by more than 135 members of our Cancer Center.
+These programs promote scientific excellence through coordinated, broad-based transdisciplinary research.

 Knowledge of the genetic basis of cancer is essential to understanding the disease.
 Genetic data is important in all aspects of cancer management.

 The key to finding new and better treatments for cancer lies in research.
-The Huntsman Cancer Institute (HCI) Clinical Trials Office (CTO) continually develops new approaches to help cancer patients live longer and better lives.
+The HCI Clinical Trials Office (CTO) continually develops new approaches to help cancer patients live longer and better lives.
 Patient participation in clinical trials is an essential factor in this process.

 High Risk Cancer Research Clinics and Studies

 The High Risk Cancer Research Clinics provide information for investigations into the genetics and inheritance of cancer.
 They provide education, and in some cases cancer screening services, for individuals and families with an increased risk of developing cancer.
 Through these clinics, eligible participants may enroll in cancer research studies.
 Physicians, genetic counselors, research coordinators, and other support personnel provide a multidisciplinary approach to patient care.